-PACTCooking is an introductory and experiential project designed to give at-risk youth, ages 13-21, an opportunity to obtain practical culinary skills and learn about nutrition and food safety, while also give back to the community.
+PACTCooking is designed to give at-risk youth, ages 13-21, an opportunity to obtain practical culinary skills and learn about nutrition and food safety, while also give back to the community.
 It provides a team-building, skills-based learning environment and a strong community-service component.

 All PACTCooking classes will be held at our downtown Queen West location at Artscape Youngplace, 180 Shaw Street in the lower level Sketch program area (MAP).